-An apprenticeship is a job that is completed alongside training.
+An apprenticeship is a job that is completed while training.
 It allows people to earn while they learn and receive a recognised qualification to develop their future career.

-Any resident living in England, who is over the age of 16 and not in full-time education is eligible for an apprentice.
+Any resident living in England, who is over the age of 16 and not in full-time education is eligible for an apprenticeship.

 Depending on your business, most apprenticeships will:

-- Take between 1 to 4 years to complete
+- Take between 1 and 4 years to complete

 - Require employment for at least 30 hours per week

 - Require apprentices to receive a salary equal to or above the appropriate minimum wage, as well as annual leave and bank holiday entitlement

 - Require 20% of time spent studying and training (paid)